IEntin/ClientServer/README.md

 ./client

 To run the server outside of the project create a directory, copy server binary,\
-make a soft link to the project_root/data directory, copy server' ProgramOptions.json\
+make a soft link to the project_root/data directory, copy server' ServerOptions.json\
 to this directory, and issue './server' command.

 Similarly for the client.
 Create a directory, copy binary client, make a soft link to data\
-directory, copy client' ProgramOptions.json, and run './client'.
+directory, copy ClientOptions.json, and run './client'.

 No special requirements for the hardware.\
 Using laptop with 4 cores and 4GB RAM to run the server and up to 5 fifo and tcp clients.\
 Running Linux Mint 20.2.\
-Multiple runtime options are in ProgramOptions.json files for the server and client\
+Multiple runtime options are in ServerOptions.json and ClientOptions.json files\
 in corresponding directories.

 Some of these: